Ivvavik National Park of Canada Management Plan 2018

 - Catton Point: historic and late pre-contact resources, including a cluster of early Inuvialuit sites.

 - Roland Bay: remains of several historically important Inuvialuit structures.

 - Firth River “fish holes” and Joe Creek “fish holes”: critical breeding and overwintering habitat for Dolly Varden char; small sites with a very high density of fish for over six months of the year.

 The IFA commits Ivvavik National Park to be managed as a wilderness park that will “protect the wilderness characteristics of the area, maintaining its present undeveloped state to the greatest extent possible” (Section 12(6)).
 In keeping with the IFA and the park vision, the majority of Ivvavik National Park is Zone II – Wilderness, recognizing the perpetuation of ecosystems with minimal human interference as the key consideration.

-Only one location in Ivvavik, Imniarvik (Sheep Creek base camp), is designated as Zone III - Natural Environment because of the level of facility development used in support of opportunities for experiencing the park’s natural and cultural heritage values.
+Only one location in Ivvavik National Park, Ivvavik Base Camp, is designated as Zone III - Natural Environment because of the level of facility development used in support of opportunities for experiencing the park’s natural and cultural heritage values.
 This site is also used as an operational and research base for the park.

 Three changes are identified to the zoning and related designations in Ivvavik:

 - To better align this management plan with the pattern of visitor use, current zoning principles and direction found in the IFA, the Firth River, formerly Zone I, is now included in Zone II - Wilderness, with the exception of the “fish holes” noted above.
 Zone II supports a high level of protection and is the appropriate zoning for this visitation corridor.